Sydney Cricket Ground: Media Hall of Honour

+Other tributes

+On 24 April 2023, the Sydney Cricket Ground unveiled a set of gates named after Indian Test cricketer Sachin Tendulkar and West Indian Test cricketer Brian Lara on the occasion of Tendulkar's 50th birthday and the 30th anniversary of Lara's innings of 277 at the ground.
+The Lara–Tendulkar Gates are used by visiting teams entering the playing field from the Members' Pavilion visitors dressing room.

+The Australian and New South Wales cricket teams enter the playing field through the Don Bradman Gates between the Members' and Ladies' Pavilions.
+The Arthur Morris and Alan Davidson Gates are located on Driver Avenue in the brick wall north of the SCG Members Entrance.
+The two separate steel gates are designed with SCG, AKD and ARM monograms in the metalwork.

 Cricket

-Nature of Pitch
+Nature of pitch

 Sydney Cricket Ground is traditionally one of the most spin-friendly international cricket grounds in Australia, because the soil and foundation of the pitch and playing surface is primarily 'Bulli soil' from Bulli, New South Wales.
 The SCG along with the Gabba in Brisbane are the only major test venues in Australia not to have switched to a drop-in pitch.